jrie/sqstorage/README.md

 #### First run

-- Once user and database are created, open `bootDB.php`.
-This will create all DB tables necessary.
-- Open sqstorage in your webbrowser and create a admin account.
+- Once you installation is completed, visit the main page `index.php` to open sqStorage
+- If you decided to use the login feature, you will be asked to create an admin account.
   * this can be done only once after installation!
-  * If you mess up, you will have to drop/truncate the `users` table in order to prompt for admin account registration again.
-You will have to open `bootDB.php` again to recreate the tables.
+  * If you mess up, you will have to truncate the `users` table in order to prompt for admin account registration again.

-#### Custom fields
+#### Custom fields and image upload

-If you are upgrading of an earlier version of sqStorage, the custom fields code might have changed.
+If you are upgrading of an earlier version of sqStorage,
+* the custom fields code might have changed.
 This fields had been implemented earlier but where of no practical use.

+* the option to upload images was added

-Still possible so, you might have to **update your database** in order to make use of the latest features.
+Still possible so, you might have to **update your database** by visiting the `install.php` script and updating your database in order to make use of the latest features.

-##### Updating the database for usage of custom fields
-In any case it is a good idea to open the database and **dropping** the `customFields` and `fieldData` tables.
-After dropping the tables, visit or execute `bootdb.php` to let the tables be created.
-After that, you can use custom fields.

-##### Updating the database for upload of images for items
-If not `images` are present in the database, simply open `bootDB.php`, afterwards image upload for items is available.

 ### German talking src ressource
 The whole idea behind sqStorage or "Tom's Inventarverwaltung" can be found at the german bulletin board NGB.to over https://ngb.to/threads/39122-Webbasierte-Mini-Lagerverwaltung